 These old-fashioned Thanksgiving recipes are tried-and-true classics for a traditional Thanksgiving meal.

-Everyone needs a classic, foolproof, go-to turkey gravy recipe.
+Everyone needs a classic, foolproof, go-to classic turkey gravy recipe.
 This is it.
-And all it takes is pan juices or drippings from your turkey, stock, butter, and flour.
-And a lot less time and effort than you'd imagine.
+And all it takes is pan juices or drippings from your turkey, stock, butter, flour, and 20 minutes of your time.Recipe

-These buttery pull-apart rolls bake up crisp on the outside, tender on the inside, and, yes, light as a feather through and through.Recipe
+These buttery pull-apart rolls bake up crispy on the outside, tender on the inside, and, yes, light as a feather through and through.Recipe

 © 2020 Leite's Culinaria.
 All rights reserved.
 All materials used with permission.